-(1) Placement of districts in Level 4

-(a) A district shall be placed in Level 4 if any of its schools has been placed in Level 4, pursuant to 603 CMR 2.05 (2).

-(b) The Board may place a district in Level 4 upon recommendation of the commissioner based on findings from a district review, monitoring report, or follow-up review showing serious deficiencies, relating to one or more district standards, that are likely if they are not addressed effectively and in a timely manner to have a substantial negative effect on student performance in the district, putting the district at risk of being placed in Level 5.
+(1) Designating districts as underperforming The Board may designate a district as underperforming upon recommendation of the commissioner based on findings from a district review, monitoring report, or follow-up review showing serious deficiencies, relating to one or more district standards, that are likely if they are not addressed effectively and in a timely manner to have a substantial negative effect on student performance in the district, putting the district at risk of being designated as chronically underperforming.

-(c) A district may be placed in Level 4 pursuant to both 603 CMR 2.05(1)(a) and 603 CMR 2.05(1)(b).

-(d) A district declared underperforming by a vote of the Board prior to April 27, 2010, shall remain in Level 4 until the commissioner makes the determination described in 603 CMR 2.05(12)(b) and it has no schools in Level 4, unless the Board has voted to remove the district from underperforming status.

-(2) Placement of schools in Level 4
+(2) Designating schools as underperforming

-(a) A school shall be eligible for placement in Level 4 if it scores in the lowest 20% statewide of schools serving common grade levels on a single measure developed by the Department that takes into account at least:
+(a) A school shall be eligible for designation as underperforming if it scores in the lowest 20% statewide of schools serving common grade levels on a single measure developed by the Department that takes into account at least:

-school MCAS performance over a four-year period based on Composite Performance Index (CPI) in English language arts; CPI in mathematics; and percentages of students scoring in the "warning" or "failing" category on MCAS; and
+school MCAS achievement in English language arts, mathematics, and science; and

-improvement in student academic performance.
+student growth in English language arts and mathematics.

-(b) The commissioner may place a school in Level 4 on the basis of quantitative data including but not limited to:
+(b) The commissioner may designate a school as underperforming on the basis of quantitative data including but not limited to:

-school MCAS performance over a four-year period based on Composite Performance Index (CPI) in English language arts; CPI in mathematics; and percentages of students scoring in the "warning" or "failing" category on MCAS;

-improvement in school MCAS performance as represented by change in CPI (for years available, up to four);
+school MCAS achievement in English language arts, mathematics, and science;

+change in school MCAS achievement ;

-annual growth in MCAS performance for students at the school as compared with peers across the Commonwealth (for years available, up to four);
+annual student growth on MCAS for students at the school as compared with peers across the Commonwealth;

 in the case of high schools, graduation and dropout rates; or

-other indicators of school performance including student attendance, dismissal, suspension, exclusion, and promotion rates upon the determination of each indicator's reliability and validity, or lack of demonstrated significant improvement for two or more consecutive years in core academic subjects, either in the aggregate or among subgroups of students, including designations based on special education, low-income, English language proficiency, and racial classifications; or on the basis of information from a school or district review performed under M.G.L. c.15, § 55A.
+other indicators of school performance including student attendance, dismissal, suspension, exclusion, and promotion rates upon the determination of each indicator's reliability and validity, or lack of demonstrated significant improvement for two or more consecutive years in core academic subjects, either in the aggregate or among subgroups of students, including designations based on special education, economically disadvantaged, English learner status, and racial classifications; or on the basis of information from a school or district review performed under M.G.L. c.15, § 55A.

+(c) Charter schools and Commonwealth of Massachusetts virtual schools shall not be eligible for designation as underperforming schools.
+Charter schools shall also be held accountable under the provisions of M.G.L. c.
+71, § 89, and 603 CMR 1.00.
+Commonwealth of Massachusetts virtual schools shall also be held accountable under the provisions of M.G.L. c.
+71, § 94, and 603 CMR 52.00.

-(c) Not more than 4% of the total number of public schools may be in Levels 4 and 5, taken together, at any given time.
+(d) Not more than 4% of the total number of public schools may be designated as underperforming or chronically underperforming, taken together, at any given time.

-(d) Any school designated by the Board as chronically underperforming prior to 2010 may be placed in Level 4.

-(3) Notification The Department shall notify districts of the placement of any of their schools in Level 4.
-The notification shall be made to the school committee, superintendent, and local teachers' union or association president, and the principal and the parent organization of any school placed in Level 4.
+(3) Notification The Department shall notify districts in which any school is designated as underperforming.
+The notification shall be made to the school committee, superintendent, and local teachers' union or association president, and the principal and the parent organization of any school designated as underperforming.

-(4) Appointment of assistance and accountability personnel Upon placement of a district in Level 4 the Department may make any or all of the following appointments:
+(4) Appointment of assistance and accountability personnel Upon designating a district as underperforming, the Department may make any or all of the following appointments:

-(a) an assistance liaison:
+(a) an assistance lead: